Table of Contents

 Best for: Teams using GitLab for source control that want an integrated pipeline experience with Kubernetes runners.

-GitLab CI/CD has a meaningful advantage over GitHub Actions for Kubernetes testing: you can run GitLab Runners inside your cluster.
-Tests execute as pods in your own infrastructure, which gets you closer to environment parity than GitHub's hosted runners.
+GitLab CI/CD has a meaningful edge over GitHub Actions for Kubernetes testing: you can run GitLab Runners inside your cluster, so tests execute as pods in your own infrastructure.
+That gets you closer to environment parity than GitHub's hosted runners.

-The Auto DevOps feature can detect your project type and generate a pipeline that includes testing, but most teams outgrow the auto-generated configuration quickly and end up writing custom .gitlab-ci.yml files anyway.
+The Auto DevOps feature can detect your project type and generate a pipeline, but most teams outgrow auto-generated configuration quickly and end up writing custom .gitlab-ci.yml files.

 Trade-offs: GitLab CI/CD is still a pipeline tool, not a test orchestration tool.
-Test execution is tied to your pipeline stages.
-If you want to run tests on a schedule, after a deployment, or on demand without triggering a full pipeline, you are writing workarounds.
-The Kubernetes runner integration helps with where tests run but does not solve how tests are organized, reported, or scaled independently.
-If your team uses GitHub or Bitbucket for source control, GitLab CI/CD is not a practical option.
+Test execution is tied to pipeline stages.
+Running tests on a schedule, after a deployment, or on demand without triggering a full pipeline requires workarounds.
+The Kubernetes runner integration solves where tests run but not how they are organized, reported, or scaled independently.
+If your team uses GitHub or Bitbucket, GitLab CI/CD is not a practical option.

 4. Tekton